 GM: “He’ll find you… he’ll… see… the hell you are… freak…”

 Caroline: “He’ll see what?
 He’ll see that his employee has lost his mind.”

 GM: Paxton hacks again.
 The smell from his mouth, and neck, is beyond tantalizing.
-However improbable his claims may be, it’s plain as day that something happened to him when he went after Caroline.

 “Fuck… this… kill me… or… lemme call…”